airtai/fastagency/docs/docs/en/getting-started/index.md

     ╰──────────────────────────────────────────────────────────────────────────────╯
 ```

+### Accessing External REST API with security

+In previous section, we learned how to integrate external REST APIs into `AutoGen` agents using `FastAgency` and it used a weather API which has no security in it.
+Not all the external REST APIs are open to public, some are behind a paywall and needs securiyt parameters to access them.
+This section of documentation helps with creating an agent which accesses an external REST API with security.

+Let us build a gif search engine using giphy's APIs.
+Giphy does not provides an openapi.json so we provide one [here](https://raw.githubusercontent.com/airtai/fastagency/main/examples/openapi/giphy_openapi.json).

 ## Function Calling

 In this tutorial, we will demonstrate how to implement function calling using `FastAgency` and `AutoGenWorkflows` to create an interactive chatbot experience between a student and teacher.
 This tutorial will cover creating LLM-powered agents, registering functions to simulate chat-based workflows, and defining the `FastAgency` application.